Vadiraj-Puranik/DBRE-Assesment/README.md

 ## Walkthrough
 -> The infrastructure has been provisioned using Terraform, and has a Debian Primary server running PostgreSQL 13.
-Terraform has been initialized with the necessary configurations, ensuring a smooth deployment. primary-Postgres-server is initialized with pgbench schema.<br>
+Terraform has been initialized with the necessary configurations, ensuring a smooth deployment.
+Primary-Postgres-server is initialized with pgbench schema.<br>
 How does the server has Postgres installed ? <br>
 I have written a startup script (**primary_startup.sh**) which installs postgresql-13 and opens port 5432 for accepting connections. <br>